jebbujebbu/jebbujebbu/README.md

 ## Portfolio Projects

+I have worked on many projects — for example:

+- **Booking System for Summer Cottages**
+  A team project focused on scheduling and reservations
+- **Recipe App**
+  A team project for browsing and managing recipes
+- **Data Analysis of IT Job Markets in Finland and North Savo**
+  Individual project analyzing regional IT employment trends
+- **Portfolio Website**
+  Showcases my projects, skills, and contact information, with a fully responsive design for all devices
-- **Task Manager**
+- **Task Manager App**
-  - A simple web app to add, edit, delete, and filter tasks, storing data in local storage
+  A simple web app to add, edit, and filter tasks; planned to be upgraded to a full-stack version with multi-user support, authentication, cloud sync, and collaboration features
 - **DataFetch Android App**
-  - A native Android app that fetches and displays date-name data from a JSON source, demonstrating networking, JSON parsing, and list UI display using both ListView and RecyclerView
+  A simple native Android app that fetches and displays date-name data from a JSON source, demonstrating networking, JSON parsing, and list UI display using both ListView and RecyclerView
-- **Portfolio Website**
-  - Showcases my projects, skills, and contact information, with a fully responsive design for all devices

 ## What I'm Working On

+- **Mood Tracker App** (current team project)
+  A group project for tracking moods over time
+- **Plant Care Assistant**
+  Uses Raspberry Pi and Azure cloud services to monitor light, humidity, and temperature, helping maintain plant health
+- **Task Manager App (Upgrade)**
+  Upgrading to support multi-user task management, authentication, and cloud sync (REST API & PostgreSQL) Planned features: priorities, tags, deadlines, advanced filtering, real-time updates, collaboration, integrations, and PWA support
 - **Full-Stack E-commerce Product Page**
-  - Building a full-stack application with React, Redux Toolkit, Node.js, Express, and MySQL
-  - Features include product browsing, a shopping cart, and API integration
-  - Designed for deployment with a cloud database and hosted frontend
+  Building a full-stack application with React, Redux Toolkit, Node.js, Express, and MySQL Features include product browsing, a shopping cart, and API integration Designed for deployment with a cloud database and hosted frontend
 - **Rock, Paper, Scissors Game**
-  - Interactive game built in React with a focus on state management, animations, and responsive design
+  Interactive game built in React with a focus on state management, animations, and responsive design
-- **Task Manager App (Upgrade)**
-  - Upgrading to support multi-user task management, authentication, and cloud sync (REST API & PostgreSQL)
-  - Planned features: priorities, tags, deadlines, advanced filtering, real-time updates, collaboration, integrations, and PWA support

 ## Portfolio Website